Ruslan-Aliyev/Java_Android_AsyncTask/README.md

 Android application runs on a single thread when launched.
 Due to this single thread model tasks that take longer time to fetch the response can make the application non-responsive.
 To avoid this we use android AsyncTask to perform the heavy tasks in background on a dedicated thread and passing the results back to the UI thread.
 Hence use of AsyncTask in android application keeps the UI thread responsive at all times.

-+ Created on the UI thread and can be executed only once
-+ Run on a background thread and result is published on the UI thread

-+ The three types used by an asynchronous task are the following – Params, the type of the parameters sent to the task upon execution – Progress, the type of the progress units published during the background computation – Result, the type of the result of the background computation
+Extend AsyncTask<Void, Void, Void> .
+The three types used by an asynchronous task are the following:

+– Params, the type of the parameters sent to the task upon execution

+– Progress, the type of the progress units published during the background computation
-+ Extend AsyncTask<Void, Void, Void>

-The basic methods used in an android AsyncTask class are defined below :
+– Result, the type of the result of the background computation

 + onPreExecute() : This method contains the code which is executed before the background processing starts.
 Invoked on the UI thread immediately after the task is executed.